JesseTNRoberts/JesseTNRoberts.github.io/_posts/2024-05-09-ReserachJournal-2.md

 ## Write papers by making figures first.
 They should tell the story. - Maithilee Kunda
 STEM research can be very technical and dense.
 Frankly, it's not terribly likely that even other researchers will read your work thoroughly unless the paper is of tremendous import.
 So, make the narrative easy to follow and tell the story in pictures.

+## Anything worth doing is worth doing badly. - Pat Langley
+This quote is not originally from Pat.
+But Pat repurposed it.
+His point was, done is better than perfect.
+This is tremendously important when performing research on a deadline.
+Get it done.